rachellea/sarle-labeler/README.md

 test_data
 * The test_data is used to calculate SARLE's performance predicting abnormality labels.
-* To calculate SARLE's performance on your own dataset, the reports in the test_data set must be manually labeled with report-level abnormality ground truth.
+* To calculate SARLE's performance on your own dataset, in addition to providing a train_data dataframe, you must also separately provide a manually generated report-level abnormality ground truth for the reports in the test_data set.
 * To see an example of the required abnormality ground truth format, you can look at the output of load.load_ground_truth('openi_cxr').
-* You can see an example of ground truth being used in performance calculations in the function eval_on_report_level_ground_truth() in evaluation.py.
+* You can see an example of abnormality ground truth being used in performance calculations in the function eval_on_report_level_ground_truth() in evaluation.py.
+* If you provide a test_data dataframe but don't provide an abnormality ground truth, then SARLE will simply skip the performance calculation step.

 predict_data
 * The predict_data is optional.
 It consists of additional radiology reports